GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - There is debate about whether antibiotic prophylaxis in caesarean sections should be given before skin incision or after cord clamping.
 Current evidence suggests that the administration of prophylaxis before skin incision is superior to prophylaxis after cord clamping in reducing the risk of infection, with no evidence of increased risk of neonatal complications1,2.

-- Standard infection control measures should be taken before, during and after labour.
+- Standard infection control in obstetrics measures should be taken before, during and after labour.
 During labour, gloves should be worn at all times and it is advisable to wear a gown, a mask and eye protection during all procedures.

 - Antibiotic prophylaxis should be administered during vaginal delivery at 4 hour intervals to high risk patients (see below) to prevent GBS sepsis in the neonate.